What security is there on trains and which services are disrupted after Huntingdon?

 Rail services in and out of London King's Cross are running again, though with delays

-Passengers expecting to travel on East Coast Mainline services have been advised the defer their trips if possible as disruption after Saturday evening’s mass stabbing onboard a train from Doncaster to London is expected to continue for several hours.
+Passengers expecting to travel on East Coast Main Line services have been warned of continued disruption after Saturday evening’s mass stabbing onboard a train from Doncaster to London.

 British Transport Police (BTP) have confirmed that two people remain in a life-threatening condition following the bloody rampage, while two British nationals have been arrested on suspicion of attempted murder.

-LNER, which operates East Coast Mainline services in the UK, said disruption to its services between London Kings Cross and Lincoln, Doncaster, Leeds, Bradford Forster Square and Harrogate is likely to last until Monday.
+LNER, which operates most intercity trains on the UK’s flagship route, said disruption to its services between London Kings Cross and Yorkshire was likely to last until Monday.

 What do we know about the train involved?
 What measures are in place for passenger safety?
 And what is the impact on train services today?